Bugging in vs Bugging out – Which is for you?

 If you do not have a bug in plan, start developing one now.
 As I stated, a vast majority of emergencies can be ridden out safely by simply being prepared at home.
 If a tornado hits your area (but misses you house) and you are without power for a few days, staying home with your preps would seem like the logical thing to do.
 A sudden snow storm leaves you home bound and without power…now you put your bug in plans into place.

-To help you start to develop your “Bug in” plans, here is some of what I wrote in an article for my friend Graywolf’s site about developing plans for bugging in.
+To help you start to develop your “Bug in” plans, here is some of what I wrote in an article you can read by clicking here.

 You need a plan for events that could realistically to happen to you.
 Based upon your location and conditions, what sort of emergencies could you see happening in your area?
 Are you on a coast that has a chance of a hurricane?
 Are winter storms likely to happen in your area?
 What about earthquakes?
 Do you live on a flood plain?
 Is there a nuclear reactor in your area?
 These are questions you have to answer.
 Identify emergency events that could happen in your area, and then base your plans accordingly.